Saturday, December 26, 2009

 which benefits all life without trying to

-It resides in the purest mountain snows
+It resides in the purest mountain snow

 and dwells in the lowest of places